Sergey004/Quest2-VRC/README.md

 ![image](https://user-images.githubusercontent.com/11889498/230911077-48b58669-f37f-433d-b6ae-17bf2af58db9.png)

-This program sending Quest 2 (As well as other headsets in the Quest line) battery information (Now also Wifi signal strength, especially for you, AirLink or VD users) to the VRChtat via the OSC protocol, also receive osc address to control OpenRGB
+This program sending Quest 2 (As well as other headsets in the Quest line) battery (and not only) information (Now also Wifi signal strength, especially for you, AirLink or VD users) to the VRChtat via the OSC protocol, also receive osc address to control OpenRGB

 Zeroconf discovery tested on v55 (Android 12 based)